core-wg/senml-etch/draft-ietf-core-senml-etch.md

 add new Records, and to remove existing Records.
 The names, times, and units of the Patch Records are given and matched in same way as for the Fetch Records, except each Patch Record MUST match at most one Target Record.
+A Patch Record matching more than one Target Record is considered invalid.
 Patch Packs can also include new values and other SenML fields for the Records.
 Application of Patch Packs is idempotent; hence PATCH and iPATCH methods for SenML Packs are equivalent.